Afang soup

-Afang soup is a vegetable soup that originates from the Efik People of Cross River in the South-South of Nigeria.
-They share this soup with their neighbors the Oron people of Akwa Ibom State.
-It is a dish popularly known by Nigerians and also some parts of Africa.
-It is especially popular among the Efik people of Cross River and the Oron people of Akwa Ibom.
-The Ibibio people of Akwa Ibom state adopted this cuisine as part of their cultural identity.
-It is served at homes and also sometimes in ceremonies such as weddings, birthdays, burials, festivals etc. mostly in the southern part of Nigeria.
-Afang soup is very nutritious and the cost of preparation can be adaptable based on family needs.
+Afang soup is a vegetable soup made by the Ibibio people of Akwa Ibom State, Nigeria.
+The soup is also common to the Efik people of Cross River State.
+The Ibibio people of Akwa Ibom adopted this soup as part of their cultural identity.
+It is served at home and, sometimes at ceremonies like weddings, birthdays, burials, and festivals, mostly in the southern part of Nigeria.
+Afang soup is nutritious and its preparation cost is adaptable based on family needs.

 Ingredients

-The ingredients used to prepare Afang soup include beef, fish (dried and stock), palm oil, crayfish, pepper, kpomo (dried cow skin), shaki (cow tripe), waterleaf, afang leaf (not to be confused with okazi leaf), onion, periwinkle, salt, seasoning and some other local seasonings.
+The ingredients used to prepare afang soup include beef, fish (dried and stock), palm oil, crayfish, pepper, kpomo, shaki (cow tripe), waterleaf, afang leaf, onion, periwinkle, salt, and seasonings.

+Preparation

+Add crayfish and pepper to meat stock and boil it.
+Add grounded okazi to the beef stock and cook it.
+Then heat up the oil in a separate pot and add chopped onions for about a minute.
+Add stock fish, dried fish, and other prepared meats like beef, ponmo and shaki to the pot.
+Taste for seasoning, stir, and adjust as necessary.
+Then, add the afang leaf, stir to combine, reduce the heat to simmer for an additional two minutes, and then turn off the heat.

+Can be eaten with fufu(swallow made from processed cassava)or garri.